Who We Are

 +39 (340) 978-3337 (UTC+1)

-Callie Pople is a Research Associate and Futurepast’s Training Manager.
-Callie manages Futurepast’s training programs and undertakes research assignments for Futurepast clients, and oversees sales and marketing.
+Callie Pople is Futurepast’s Business Development Manager.
+Callie manages Futurepast’s training programs, undertakes research assignments for Futurepast clients, and oversees sales and marketing.
 Callie graduated from the University of Arizona with a Bachelor of Science degree in Environmental Studies and a minor in Marketing.

 Callie is responsible for the administration of both online and instructor-led training at Futurepast.
 She applies instructional design techniques to help Futurepast instructors deliver high quality and effective training curricula.

 Callie is an environmental professional with a passion for sustainability.
 She worked with Momentum Recycling in Salt Lake City, Utah, to develop and audit waste management systems and implement recycling for businesses, non-profits, and government entities.
 Callie is also an educator with experience developing environmental curricula and programs.
 She uses social media platforms and networking to advance environmental communication objectives.